Gonfonix/Blackjack/README.md

 # Blackjack
-The full game of Blackjack I made for a college University course I was in.
+The full game of Blackjack I made for a college University course I was in way back in Highschool.

 I will update this later so that there is actual graphical cards, instead of just text.